 So today, John Higgins and Mark Williams, two members of the “Class of 92” will compete in the World Championship Final, both in their 25th season as pros.
-Ronnie, John Higgins and Mark Williams have already won nine ranking events between them this season: five for Ronnie, two each for Higgins and Williams.
+Ronnie, John Higgins, and Mark Williams have already won nine ranking events between them this season: five for Ronnie, two each for Higgins and Williams.
 Come Monday night together they will have won 10 out of 21 ranking titles in the 2017/18 season, including the two “Triple Crown” ones.
-That’s both truly remarkable and worrying for the future of the sport.
+That’s both truly remarkable and worrying about the future of the sport.

-The semi finals couldn’t have been more different.
+The semi-finals couldn’t have been more different.

 John Higgins defeated Kyren Wilson by 17-13.
 For most of the match, John Higgins played well below his best.
 He made unforced errors and his positional game was poor by his standards.
 Kyren Wilson, despite being the heaviest scorer, failed to capitalise enough on John’s mistakes.
 That was particularly true in the second session.
-Of course Kyren had never played at the Crucible with just the one table.
+Of course, Kyren had never played at the Crucible with just the one table.
 It’s very intimidating and he needed time to settle.
 He finished the first session 5-3 down and played catch-up all match.
-In the last session John Higgins found form and ran away.
+In the last session, John Higgins found form and ran away.
 A more experienced Kyren certainly could, and probably would have won this match.

 John Higgins will compete in snooker’s biggest match for the second successive year after defeating Kyren Wilson 17-13 to reach the Betfred World Championship final.

 Scotland’s Higgins has lifted silverware at the Crucible on four occasions, but fell just short of a fifth world crown last year.
 He had looked to be in position for the title when he led Mark Selby 10-4, but fell foul of a fightback and lost out 18-15.